SSH checks are performed as agent-less monitoring. Zabbix agent is not needed for SSH checks.

 To change the home directory location with an attempt to move it (if it exists) a command should be executed:

-It's absolutely possible that a home directory did not exist in the old place (in the CentOS for example), so it should be created at the new place.
+It's absolutely possible that a home directory did not exist in the old place, so it should be created at the new place.
 A safe attempt to do that is:

 To be sure that all is secure, additional commands could be executed to set permissions to the home directory:

 Previously stopped processes now can be started again:

 Now steps to generate public and private keys can be performed by a command: